-Our Compensation and Human Resources Committee recommended the 2020 compensation of our Chief Executive Officer, which was ultimately approved by our Board of Directors, and determined the compensation of each of our other named executive officers.
+Our Compensation and Human Resources Committee recommended the 2021 compensation of our Chief Executive Officer, which was ultimately approved by our independent members of our Board of Directors, and determined the compensation of each of our other named executive officers.
 In recommending the compensation of our Chief Executive Officer, the Compensation and Human Resources Committee takes into account its review of the Chief Executive Officer's performance and any other factors it deems relevant.
-In setting the compensation of our other executive officer's performance committee takes into account the Chief Executive Officer's review of each executive officer's performance and human Resources Committee takes into account the Chief Executive Officer's review of each executive officer's performance and his recommendations with respect to their compensation.
+In setting the compensation of our other executive officers, the Compensation and Human Resources Committee takes into account the Chief Executive Officer's review of each executive officer's performance and his recommendations with respect to their compensation.
 The Compensation and Human Resources Committee's responsibilities regarding executive compensation are further described in the "Corporate Governance" section of this proxy statement.